- CSCI Machines and Accounts

 Students registered in the following CSCI courses are eligible for Level 2 access:

-- Purchase a card-key from the bookstore if you don't already have one.
+- Purchase a student proximity card-key from the Campus Store if you don't already have one.
+Note: 2019-09 Your new student card will not work.
+You still need to purchase a separate proximity card.

-From your account on otter, send email to firstname.lastname@example.org (no attachments).
-The email message must contain 3 lines.
-The first line must contain your student number (no spaces), the second line must contain the card-key registration number (number on the card; note that the letters are UPPER CASE) and the third line must contain the desired level of access (just the digit):
+From your account on otter, send email to email@example.com (no attachments).
+The email message must contain exactly 3 lines: The first line must contain your student number (no spaces); the second line must contain the card-key registration number exactly as shown on the card (case and spaces included); and the third line must contain the desired level of access (just the digit):

 <student number>where <level> is either 1 or 2